ArchipelagoMW/Archipelago/worlds/v6/docs/setup_en.md

 # Joining a MultiWorld Game

 To join an Archipelago MultiWorld game, you must set the game's launch options.
 The two mandatory launch options are:
   `-v6ap_name slotName`
-`-v6ap_ip server:port`
+  `-v6ap_ip serverIP:port`
 If the game you are joining requires a password, you should also add the following to your launch options:
   `-v6ap_passwd secretPassword`

-Launch options may be found by right-clicking on the game in Steam, and clicking "Properties" in the context menu.
+Launch options may be found by right-clicking on the game in Steam and clicking "Properties" in the context menu.
 From there, open the "General" tab.
 There is a "Launch Options" setting near the bottom wherein you should enter the above options.
-Note that all launch options are seperated by a space, and if there are spaces in your password, it should be surrounded with quotes
+Note that all launch options are seperated by a space, and if there are spaces in your password, it should be surrounded with quotes.
 If everything worked out, you will see a textbox informing you the connection has been established after the story intro.

 # Playing offline